AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/content-marketplace.md

    * Traliant
    * Coursera

-Select the plan that best meets your organization's learning goals and budget.
+Select the plan that best meets your organization's learning goals and budget.-->

 ## Acquire content from providers

-To browse and acquire content from Go1 and other providers, follow these steps:
+To browse and acquire content from content providers, follow these steps:

-1. Select the **[!UICONTROL Content Marketplace]** from the administrator homepage.
+1. Select **[!UICONTROL Content Marketplace]** from the administrator home page.
+The **[!UICONTROL Content Marketplace]** page appears.

    ![](assets/purchase-plans.png)
-   _Purchase plans_
+   _View the purchase plans on the Content Marketplace page_

-2. Admins can preview and explore the Content Hub for both **[!UICONTROL Premium Essentials]** and **[!UICONTROL Premium Essentials Plus]** plans.
+2. Administrators can preview and explore the Content Hub for both **[!UICONTROL Premium Essentials]** and **[!UICONTROL Premium Essentials Plus]** plans.

-Adobe Learning Manager syncs regularly with the content hub, ensuring that new additions and updates are automatically reflected in the platform.

-All content is mapped to supported languages, allowing administrators to filter and manage content more effectively based on language preferences.

 Content providers manage the removal of outdated content, ensuring that no learning material is decommissioned without prior notice.